makarandnadendla/mnblogs/README.md

-# mnadendla_quarto_blogs
-My Quarto Blog Repo
+# My Blog (Makarand Nadendla)

-“This is a line from RStudio”
+These are some blog posts about various things.